vikiru/boilerplate/README.md

 ---

-This repository is a boilerplate repository for future GitHub projects.
+This repository is a boilerplate for future GitHub projects.

 ## 📖 Table of Contents